cc-ai/floods-backend/README.md

 ## Infrastructure

-All Climate Change AI project infrastructure use components of **Google Cloud Platform**.
+All Visualizing the Impacts of Climate Change project infrastructure use components of **Google Cloud Platform**.
 The back end has been deployed on a GPU enabled **Compute Engine** instance.

 ## Google Cloud Platform